-Have you ever stumbled upon the pictures of Jaipur Palaces / Forts on your various social media accounts?
+Have you ever stumbled upon the pictures of beautiful tourist places of Jaipur on social media?
 Do you crave to have an insight into the lifestyle of those rulers of the bygone era?
+Well, who doesn’t?

 The Forts of Rajasthan have spread across all the states and were built by several Rajput kings of different kingdoms.
 No India tour is complete without visiting these heritage sites of Rajasthan.